18kst/gfwfdyhqwtfvnjkfbadffgghhyhyejsjhnnbi394u8-/README.md

 This will start a Qemu virtual machine in which you can play the game.

 ## Why
-One of the assignments for the Computer Organisation course of 2016 at Delft University of Technology was to create a bootable game in x86 assembly.
-To see the other assignments I made, take a look at the [ti1406](https://github.com/fabianishere/ti1406) repository.
+I had to post this on GitHub because It is amzing and you can not copy because it has a license also this app is on App Store & Play Store!

 ## License
-The code is released under the MIT license.
-See the `LICENSE` file.
+The code is released under the Apache 2.0 License to view go above and click LICENSE.

 All sprite files in the `resources` directory: all copyrights belong to their respective owners.
 The files are used for education purpose only.